-- Approval times for EAs submitted to the FWC have become much longer.
+- Approval times for EAs submitted to the FWC have become much longer, in part because of the larger compliance burden since the Coles BOOT decision.
 In large part this reflects higher levels of scrutiny required to calculate offsets and obtain employer undertakings for EAs which 'dance at the margins' of Award minimums. - Non-union EAs made during the WorkChoices era delivered below-Award pay and conditions, and many remained in operation under the FW Act - 'polluting' the inventory of EAs.
 While the FW Act reinstated the 'no disadvantage' principle, the Coles BOOT case was the first occasion that an EA was overturned on grounds that the BOOT must apply to all individual employees.
 Many employers are now moving to terminate old below-Award EAs. - Unions are crucial institutions in any collective bargaining system, but deliberate and sustained attacks on the rights and legitimacy of unions through restrictions on workplace entry and organising, huge administrative burdens, intrusive measures to scrutinise and police union activity, and prohibitions of traditional membership preferences have cumulatively eroded unions' capacity to undertake effective collective bargaining.
 Declining union membership has been exacerbated by full legal protection for free-riding, which allows all employees to benefit from the benefits attained through collective bargaining by unions - with no requirement to contribute to the costs of representation, bargaining, and enforcement of EAs.